Aetherinox/ntfy-desktop/README.md

 <br />

-You will get a new file called `sha256sum.txt`, now run that file with the program `sha256sum`:
+The command above will create a new file called `sha256sum.txt`, now run that file with the program `sha256sum`:

 ```shell
 sha256sum --check sha256sum.txt